-President of Africana and Latino Studies Club, Resident Advisor in Sherman Hall, intern at the Gender and Sexuality Resource Center (GSRC), research with professors
+President of Africana and Latinx Studies Club, Resident Advisor in Sherman Hall, intern at the Gender and Sexuality Resource Center (GSRC), research with professors

 Starting work at the GSRC.
 I didn’t think offices like that existed, that are solely focused on gender and sexuality issues.
 The fact that we have so much programming, a Lavender Graduation and SUNY Pride, that’s really, really good to have, and I was excited to be part of it.

 What I’ll Remember in 20 Years

 Being the chair of Lavender Graduation.
 I was able to really create, from start to finish, the layout, registration, decorations and awards.
 That was really fun -- to give back to everyone who is doing really great work to talk about gender and sexuality issues and recognize all those who have graduated in that moment.
 It’s a celebration of academic excellence.